 This monitoring event Location Reporting allows the SCS/AS to request either the Current Location or the Last Known Location of a UE.
 The supported location accuracy is at either cell level (CGI/ECGI), eNodeB, TA/RA level.
 Only One-time Reporting is supported for the Last Known Location.
 One-time and Continuous Location Reporting are supported for the Current Location.
 For Continuous Location Reporting the serving node(s) sends a notification every time it becomes aware of a location change, with the granularity depending on the requested accuracy.

-The Location (LOC) CSF is able to utilize this service to get the node ( which is ASN,MN,ADN hosting on the UE) location information from 3GPP network.
+The Location (LOC) CSF is able to utilize this service to get the node ( which is ASN/MN/ADN hosting on the UE) location information from 3GPP network.

 The LOC CSF relies on 3GPP SCEF to provide functions such as: Configure Location Reporting event, Detect the Location Reporting event and Report the Location information.